Rangers vs. Mets Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Jon Gray (8-7) will take the mound for the Rangers, his 24th start of the season.
+- Andrew Heaney (9-6) will take to the mound for the Rangers and make his 26th start of the season.

-- He has earned a quality start 10 times in 23 starts this season.
+- He has earned a quality start seven times in 25 starts this season.

-- Gray has made 19 starts of five or more innings in 23 chances this season, and averages 5.7 frames when he pitches.
+- Heaney has 17 starts of five or more innings this season in 25 chances.
+He averages 4.9 innings per outing.

-- He has four appearances this season with zero earned runs allowed out of his 23 chances this season.
+- He has finished seven appearances without allowing an earned run in 25 chances this season.

 |Opponent